wenxcs-msft/wenxh_flash_attn_rocm/README.md

 - GPU: AMD MI250 arch:gfx90a
 - OS: Ubuntu 20.04
 - ROCM: 5.4
-- Software: pytorch-rocm
+- Software: pytorch-rocm 2.0 python 3.8

 ## Step
-- bash 0-rebuild-fmha_api.sh
+- bash 0-rebuild-fmha_api.sh # No need for this if you have python 3.8
 - pip install .

 ## How to use or test